ka22ka10/bitcoin/README.md

 # how to run this app:
 1)
-    u need to add provider.tf file that contains:
+    u need to edit providerr.tf file that contains:

     provider "aws" {
       region = "eu-central-1"